MF Doom: 2010–2021: Move to the UK and later collaborations

 In August 2017, Adult Swim announced a Doom compilation, The Missing Notebook Rhymes, that would consist of songs from his upcoming projects and featured appearances on other artists' songs.
 The Adult Swim website was to release one new song per week over the course of 15 weeks.
 However, the arrangement was canceled in September after the release of only seven tracks.

 In February 2018, Dumile and Czarface released "Nautical Depth", the first single from their collaborative album Czarface Meets Metal Face.
 The album was released on March 30, 2018.
 In a lukewarm review for Pitchfork, Mehan Jayasuriya compared verses by Open Mike Eagle favorably to Dumile's, but noted that Dumile's contribution to "Nautical Depth" exhibited his "once razor-sharp lyricism".
-Ben Beaumont-Thomas, in The Guardian, was more complimentary, noting Dumile's "stoner surrealism" in "Captain Crunch".
+Ben Beaumont-Thomas, in The Guardian, was more positive, noting Dumile's "stoner surrealism" in "Captain Crunch".

 Aside from the album with Czarface, Dumile's musical output in the final three years of his life was limited to one-off guest appearances on other artists' tracks.
 Posthumous releases included appearances on two songs for the video game Grand Theft Auto Online: "Lunch Break", with Flying Lotus; and "The Chocolate Conquistadors", with BadBadNotGood, made for the game's content update The Cayo Perico Heist.
 Shortly after Dumile's death was announced, Flying Lotus revealed that they had been working on an EP.
-Having been completed in early 2020 but later delayed due to the COVID-19 pandemic, Dumile's second collaborative album with Czarface and first posthumous release, Super What?, was released in May 2021.
+Dumile's second album with Czarface, Super What?, was released in May 2021.
+It was completed in early 2020 but delayed due to the COVID-19 pandemic.

+In January 2021, the Stones Throw Records founder Peanut Butter Wolf said that Dumile had been recording Madvillainy 2 at the time of his death.
+Dumile and Madlib began working on it shortly after Madvillainy's release, but Dumile would only record a few times a year; by the time of his death, Dumile estimated it was "85% done".
+Peanut Butter Wolf said he had permission from Dumile's family to release 11 songs Dumile submitted in 2009, though he was unsure if he would.
+In April 2023, Madlib said he planned to finish Madvillainy 2.

 Style and artistry

 Dumile's lyrics are known for wordplay.
 Bradley and DuBois, describing Dumile as "among the most enigmatic figures in hip-hop", wrote that Dumile's "raspy baritone weaves an intricate web of allusions drawn from comic books and metaphysics along with seeming nonsense and non sequiturs".
 According to an obituary in The Ringer, his flow was "loose and conversational, but delivered with technical precision", and his use of rhyme and meter eclipsed that of Big Pun and Eminem.
 Dumile's production work frequently incorporated samples and quotations from film.
 A review of Special Herbs volumes 5 and 6 in CMJ New Music Monthly compared Dumile's beats to "soul jazz".